daleonpz/Notes/fh-dortmund/01-ITESD.md

 - Different kinds of diagrams focus on time or on structure

 ## State Charts (From here)
-- Discrete behaviours
+- Discrete behaviors
-- Event driven behaviours
+- Event driven behaviors

 ## Activity Diagram
-- Method or business behaviours are specified
+- Method or business behaviors are specified
 - Control flow and object flow
-- specify behaviours of an operation
+- specify behaviors of an operation
 - Action is the core

 ### Coordinate steps